cedricchao/258Project/README.md

 # Deep Learning Project - Text Summarization of CNN News
 Weihua Zhao 017467346

-This project is a React-based web application for text summarization, translation, and question-answering.
+This project is a deep learning project that generates summary of CNN news and a React-based web application for text summarization, translation, and question-answering.
 It allows users to upload audio files, transcribe them, and process the transcribed text using various NLP tasks.

 # Features